 Elyssa had grown so much that I couldn't believe it.
 She was my firstborn, and even if you know this happens, it still comes as a shock when it does.

-She later told me she hadn't recognised me right away when she came in, she'd been wondering who this giant of a man was that was approaching her mother.
+She later told me she hadn't recognised me right away when she came in; she'd been wondering who this giant of a man approaching her mother was.
 She was expecting to meet her father, but she didn't remember him being a giant.

 That day became the beginning of a new chapter in my life.
 For the first time, I had learned that admitting mistakes is a requirement to be able to learn from them.
 Denial is more than just a river in Egypt.